 This information is intended for educational purposes only.
 You are encouraged to seek the advice of your tax or legal advisor, or other authoritative sources, regarding the application of these general tax principles to your individual circumstances.
 Pursuant to Treasury Department (IRS) Circular 230 Regulations, any federal tax advice contained here is not intended or written to be used, and may not be used, for the purpose of avoiding tax-related penalties or promoting, marketing or recommending to another party any tax-related matters addressed herein.

+USDA is an equal opportunity provider, employer, and lender.
+Rural Tax Education is part of the National Farm Income Tax Extension Committee.
 The land-grant universities involved in Rural Tax Education are affirmative action/equal opportunity institutions.